Kromgart/ie-trapgen/README.md

   "id": "AR2602",   // STRING: area to modify
   "clear": true,    // BOOL:  'true' to delete existing 'normal' traps from the area before adding anything.
                     // Optional, default value is false.
+  "pick": "0-1"     // RANDOM: amount of groups to use from the "groups" array
-  "groups": []      // ARRAY: list of trap groups
+                    // Optional: if missing, then all groups will be used "groups": []      // ARRAY: list of trap groups
 }
 ```